wp-plugins/inter-library-search-by-webloft/README.txt

 [wl-ils]

+The search form will then be inserted, and search the library catalogue you have choosen on the settings page.
+If you want this particular search form to use another catalogue (this way you can have search forms for several libraries on your page), just use:

+[wl-ils mittbibliotek=CODE]

-The search form will then be inserted, and when used the results will appear directly beneath in an automatically expanding iframe.
+... where CODE is taken from the table of codes available from the settings page.
+When the user enters a search terms and hits Enter or clicks OK, the results will appear directly beneath in an automatically expanding iframe.
 You can also display the search form as a widget in widgetized areas of your site (side bars, header, footer etc.).
 In this case you have to choose which page or post to send the results to.
 You do this from the widget settings - Webloft ILS will automatically scan all posts and pages, and let you choose from the ones containing the [wl-ils] shortcode.

 Display of single items